Sameerkhan9412/StudyByte/README.md

 To build the front end, we use frameworks and libraries such as ReactJS, We also use CSS and Tailwind, which are styling frameworks that help make the user interface look good and responsive.
 To manage the state of the application, we use Redux, which is a popular state management library for React.

 ## Backend:
-Description of the Back-end Architecture: StudyNotion uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
+Description of the Back-end Architecture: StudyByte uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.

-Features and Functionalities of the Back-end: The back end of StudyNotion provides a range of features and functionalities, including:
+Features and Functionalities of the Back-end: The back end of StudyByte provides a range of features and functionalities, including:

 1. User authentication and authorization: Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.